Does a Wellness Check Go on Your Record? Welfare Check?

 When someone feels police have abused the welfare check process to illegally search their home, they can contact an attorney to not only have any evidence seized declared unfit to present in court, the attorney can also advise on any legal action that can be taken for a violation of the person’s constitutional rights.

-How To Stop Wellness Checks
+How To Prevent Wellness Checks

 There are a number of reasons why someone would not want a welfare check.
 As stated earlier, one of the more common reasons someone may wish to not have a welfare check is for safety concerns after leaving an abusive relationship.